 Pregnancy Safe Exercises

 The most important thing to think when working out is you should still be able to hold a conversation during exercise.
 There is no need to do strenuous, hard and painful exercises but instead focus on gently increasing your ability and strength.
 If you start anything new when pregnant, you might want to start with 15 minutes continuous exercise a few times a week, then building up to four 30 minute sessions a week.
+To work out at home you could Results Wellness Lifestyle fitness app which has a range of pregnancy safe exercises and post-natal exercises too.
 These might include: